 Another factor to weigh up is the cost of a pool table with most people considering them to be a sizeable investment.

-Therefore, you don’t want to run the risk of damaging it and having to purchase a new one because you wanted to move it outside.
+Therefore, you don’t want to run the risk of damaging it and having to purchase a new one because you wanted to move it outside or in your backyard.

 Your two options then are to convert your pool table to one that can withstand outside conditions or purchase an outdoor table made specifically for this purpose.